forleoliang/CameraDatabase/README.md

 ## Overview

-This repository contains detailed specifications for 3,586 digital cameras from various manufacturers, along with a sample of camera images.
-The full dataset includes 3,585 camera images.
+This repository contains detailed specifications for 3,586 digital cameras from various manufacturers.

 ## Camera Brands